miscing/cv/README.md

 ## Yaml syntax

 ### Top level:
 Top level items are used to construct the profile.
-On top of the reserved keywords in the table below, all the following sections have their own keyword, keyword are same as section title (`- about`).
+On top of the reserved keywords in the table below, all the following sections have their own keyword, keyword are same as section title.

 | Keyword    | Input syntax              | Explanation                                                                                                       |
 |------------|---------------------------|-------------------------------------------------------------------------------------------------------------------|